1587/speaking-exam/00-part5.md

 thirdly: You will spend more time earning money and you will have less time to enjoy life.

-so, we are happy, not because of money.
+we are happy, not because of money.
 Think about the past.
 When I was young, I had no money but I was very happy, I had many classmates, many friends, many time, no troubles.

+so, friendship make people happy, but money can't buy real friendship.

+sometimes, too much money make people unhappy, you will lose direction in life,

+and you must spend much time to earning money , have less time to enjoying life.

+now
  (We don't live for money.
 Money is not everything.)
 ```